 Create a map.
 Make it as large as you feel you like to.
 Then… you start to look at the content.
 You remove double information (which you most likely have) and you make sure all information is located where it should be located (remember this from the two people in love analogy?).
 When you did that, you can start to remove even more information that is not needed (sentences, stuff you know, etc.).
 What you end up with is an overview that is clear, much smaller (probably 80% smaller), and easier to remember and understand.

 My point is this.
-When you zoom out your map to see all of it, and you can’t read the content… your map needs a little bit Pareto.
-Do that and you end up with a compact, practical and useful map again.
+When you zoom out your map to see all of it, and you can’t read the content… your map needs a little bit of Pareto.
+Do that, and you again end up with a compact, practical, and useful map.

 This is kind of what we discussed before.
 Mr. Perato will probably love this one as well.
 Most mindmappers end up with whole sentences in their maps.
 The reason for this is simple.
 People are afraid they will lose information when they use keywords only.
 Don’t think that.
 And most of all don’t do that!
 It will clutter your map.
 Remove sentences.
 Only use keywords.
 Your map will become clearer and you will be able to understand and remember the content much faster.

 Do you know that your mind mapping tool probably has something called a notes section?
 This allows you to store a whole lot of information in your map, but you won’t clutter your map!
 So you feel you still can’t say goodbye to all those sentences that we discussed earlier?
 No problem.
 Pick a few keywords and add those to the map.
 Then you take your original sentence, and you add that to the notes section of your branch/node.